vadym-kartashov/proj-highload-software-arch-homeworks/README.md

 ### Stress test results (Homework #5)

 Run with N concurrent workers (where N in (10,25,50,100)), 5 minute load time, 0 seconds between requests

-CMD: ./siege_it.sh $N 5 0
+Command that is used for stress testing: [./siege_it.sh](siege_it.sh) $N 5 0

+URLs file is generated through [./prepare_for_siege.sh](prepare_for_siege.sh) command

+Example of such file is shown within [random.siege](random.siege) file

-Since CPU has 8 cores, having more concurrent workers  will bring performance degradation.
+Test results: Since CPU has 8 cores, having more concurrent workers  will bring performance degradation.
 Table with results:

 | Metric                       | Concurrency 10 | Concurrency 25 | Concurrency 50 | Concurrency 100  |